solvictor/n-puzzle/README.md

   - [x] Support for multiple input algorithms (executed in a row)
   - [x] Ranking on multiple algorithms
   - [x] CTRL-C Handling
+  - [x] Verbose option (display every state of the puzzle between start and solution)